midonet/midonethomepage/README.md

 - trademark-policy.html

 These files were renamed to `index.php` and moved to corresponding folder (ex. `midonet-tv`) so that user can access to those pages by cleaner URL.
 The files are still kept in case of someone accessing the old URL but will be removed sometime in the future.

+## Community

+There's [Slack channel](http://slack.midonet.org) waiting for you to join on live communication with other developers.